Cryptolibertarian-id/Mastering-Typescript/README.md

 }
 ```

-String also will be considered as true :
+Non-empty string also will be considered as true :

 ```typescript
 if ("false") {